US Airways: 1990s: Rebranding, fleet modernization, and failed sell-off

 That same year, the airline also introduced a single-class subsidiary known as MetroJet, which competed with low-cost carriers like Southwest Airlines expanding to the East.
 MetroJet operated Boeing 737-200s, the oldest aircraft in the fleet, allowing it to achieve the best utilization possible before being retired.

 On November 6, 1996, immediately prior to the rebranding to US Airways, the airline placed an order for up to 400 Airbus A320-series narrow-body aircraft, with 120 firm orders at the time of signing.
 The order was regarded as the largest bulk aircraft request in history.
 In 1998 the airline followed with an order for up to 30 Airbus A330-series wide-body aircraft, with an initial firm order for seven of the Airbus A330-300s.
 These orders enabled US Airways to replace its older aircraft with newer, more efficient aircraft.

-In 1997 US Airways bought the remains of Trump Shuttle.
+In 1997 US Airways bought the remains of US Airways Shuttle.
 US Airways expanded its flights to Europe through the end of the decade.
 Although the airline returned to profitability in the mid-1990s, its route network's concentration in the Northeastern United States and high operating costs prompted calls for the company to merge with another airline.